Cangshan Mountain and Erhai Lake

 The clouds here changes often - sometimes the clouds are thin as silk, sometimes they are as dark as ink.
 The most magical and beautiful clouds look like Yudai Cloud (a jade belt) and Wangfu Cloud (a woman who expects to see her husband).
 Yudai Cloud looks like a fairy holding a jade belt and usually appears after rain in the late summer or early autumn.
 It is said to be the sign of good harvest for the Bai People.
 The offwhite Wangfu Cloud emerges at the top of Yuju Peak in spring and winter.
 Legend has it that it is an avatar of a girl of Bai Minority Group.

-Cangshan is in the west bank of Erhai Lake
+Mt.
+Cangshan on the West Bank of Erhai Lake

 This mountain is also a famous manufacture center of a smooth marble, named Cangshan Stone.
 The Caihua Stone distinguish itself by its unique patterns.
 Natural scenes of mountains, flowers, birds or people appear once it is polished.
 What's more, the exquisite craftworks made of marble are sold here and abroad.